Mirzya (film): Plot

-Mirzya tells the tale of a pair of lovebirds who were never meant to be together.
-Mohnish (Harshvardhan Kapoor) is a horse groomsman who reconnects with his childhood friend Suchitra (Saiyami Kher), a soon to be princess.
+Mirzya tells the tale of two lovebirds who were never meant to be together.
+Mohnish (Harshvardhan Kapoor) is a horse groomsman who reconnects with his childhood friend Suchitra "Suchi" (Saiyami Kher), a soon-to-be princess.

-Mohnish and Suchitra are inseparable friends and classmates in high school in Jodhpur.
+Mohnish and Suchi are inseparable friends and classmates in high school in Jodhpur.
 One day, the schoolmaster canes Suchi for not doing her homework.
-Mohnish cannot bear the sight of her being hurt, and later shoots the teacher with a gun he stole from Suchi's father, a policeman.
-As a result, he is sent to a juvenile correction facility, and Suchitra's father sends her away to London for higher studies.
+Mohnish cannot bear the sight of her being hurt and later shoots the teacher with a gun he stole from Suchi's father, a policeman.
+As a result, he is sent to a juvenile correction facility, and Suchi's father sends her away to London for higher studies.
 Mohnish escapes the correction home.

-Years later, Suchitra returns to India and is now getting engaged to Prince Karan.
-She wants to learn riding, and Karan instructs the stable-hand, Aadil, to teach her.
-Suchitra gets a feeling of deja vu and eventually discovers that Aadil is her childhood friend, Mohnish.
-The two of them kiss and reconcile.
+Years later, Suchi returns to India and is now getting engaged to Prince Karan.
+She wants to learn horseriding, and Karan instructs the stablehand, Aadil, to teach her.
+Suchi has a sense of deja vu and eventually discovers that Aadil is her childhood friend, Mohnish.
+The two of them reconcile and make love.

 They become inseparable again, and Suchi tells Aadil to confess to her father that he is ready to seek due punishment for the murder he committed in his childhood.
 However, when Aadil tries to tell Suchi's father that he wants to make amends for his wrongdoing and wishes to marry Suchi, her unforgiving father and Karan hatch a plot to get rid of him.
-Karan attempts to shoot him, and although injured, Aadil doesn't die.
+Karan shoots him, and although injured, Aadil doesn't die.

 Unable to find Aadil anymore, Suchi agrees to marry Karan.
-On the wedding day, Aadil's friend, a Muslim girl, comes to Suchi's rescue.
+On the wedding day, Aadil's friend, Zeenat, comes to Suchi's rescue.
 She ensures Suchi and Aadil escape on his bike, and the lovers elope.
 They share a few moments of love and freedom on their desert ride.
-However, when the bike runs out of petrol, they are chased down by the police, Suchi's father, and Prince Karan.
-Aadil's friend slits her wrists and dies because she knows that if she gets caught, she will have to reveal her friends' whereabouts.
-Just as they reach the Rajasthan border, Aadil is shot; Suchi swallows poison and they die in one another's arms.
+However, when the bike runs out of petrol, they are chased down by the police, Suchi's father, and Karan.
+Zeenat slits her wrists and dies because she knows that if caught, she will have to reveal her friends' whereabouts.
+Just as they reach the Rajasthan border, Aadil is shot; Suchi swallows poison, and they die in one another's arms.